Disney Codenames How to Play

 Codenames Disney 1

-The Key matches the grid.
+• The Key matches the grid.
 The Red Team will try to identify cards in red squares, and the Blue Team will try to identify cards in blue squares.

-Beige squares indicate neutral cards.
+• Beige squares indicate neutral cards.

 Who Starts?

-Each Key Card has a color bar outside the grid to indicate which team.
+• Each Key Card has a color bar outside the grid to indicate which team.
 The starting team has six Treasure Cards to identify, and the rival team has five.

-A clue is also given by the starting team.
+• A clue is also given by the starting team.

-Team Cluemasters will have 5 Team Cover Cards in front of them, and the starting team will also use the Extra Cover Card as the 6th Cover Card.
+• Team Cluemasters will have 5 Team Cover Cards in front of them, and the starting team will also use the Extra Cover Card as the 6th Cover Card.

 Cover Cards

-Cards with neutral covers are placed near the Key Card.
+• Cards with neutral covers are placed near the Key Card.

+• Blue and Red Team Cover Cards are used in the Easy Game.
 The Extra Cover Card is added to the starting team’s Cover Cards.

 Disney Codenames Gameplay Rules

-Each team takes a turn.
-A Cluemaster gives one-word clues to the teammates, and they make guesses.
+• Each team takes a turn.
+The Cluemaster gives one-word clues to the teammates, and they make guesses.
 The clue the Cluemaster gives relates to one or more of the Treasure Cards on the table.
-Teams try to guess which card or cards their Cluemaster has referred to with a clue.

-Teammates touch Treasure Cards, and the Cluemaster marks whether it’s their team’s, the rival team’s, or neutral.
-If they guess incorrectly, choose to stop (after at least one guess), or have made the maximum number of guesses according to the gameplay, their turn ends.
+• If they guess incorrectly, choose to stop (after at least one guess), or have made the maximum number of guesses according to the gameplay, their turn ends.

 Cluemaster Gives a Clue

-Cluemaster’s job is to think up a clue related to one, or some of the cards your team is trying to guess.
-A clue consists of one word related to your cards and one number to tell how many are related.
+• A clue consists of one word related to your cards and one number to tell how many are related.

-While your clue must have just one word and one number, the number part may vary.
+• While your clue must have just one word and one number, the number part may vary.

 Cluemaster keeps a straight face

-Cluemasters are not allowed to provide additional comments.
+• Cluemasters can’t provide additional comments.

-No staring at sections of the table, never touch or point at cards on the table after seeing the Key Card.
+• No staring at sections of the table, never touch or point at cards on the table after seeing the Key Card.

-Teammates should make their guesses based on the table.
+• Teammates should make their guesses based on the table.
 Don’t make eye contact with Cluemasters to avoid non-verbal clues.

 Identifying Treasure Cards